tamaroning/wanco/README.md

 ```
 wanco examples/hello.wat -o hello.o
 ```
-Then link it with the runtime and library together (It works with clang++):
+Then link it with the runtime library together (It works with clang++):
 ```
-g++ -no-pie hello.o lib/cpp/lib.o lib/cpp/wrt.o -o hello
+g++ -no-pie hello.o lib/cpp/libwanco.a -o hello
 ```

 Finally, run the compiled module: